 Some - including European Commission President Ursula von der Leyen and Canadian President Justin Trudeau - gave warm congratulations, clearly relieved that they wouldn't have to endure another frosty four years of Trump's open hostility.

 However, others - including British Prime Minister Boris Johnson and Israeli Prime Minister Benjamin Netanyahu - have actively benefitted from Trump's presidency and would almost certainly benefit from four years more.
-Furthermore, they could well be actively hurt by a Biden Administration.
+Furthermore, their political aspirations could well be hurt by a Biden Administration.
 It at first seemed as if these leaders would wait until the picture of Trump's legal challenges became clear, with UK Foreign Secretary Dominic Raab prefacing his congratulations for the President-Elect with "while some of the processes are playing out."

 However, slowly even these leaders began to release statements.
 Benjamin Netanyahu last night congratulated Biden on Twitter, followed quickly by a hearty thanks to President Trump: